Table of Contents

 To create an FTC-approved sponsored post on Instagram, you may have to add the influencer’s account as an “approved business partner” on your own Instagram business account.
 The influencer will then upload their post and be able to tag you as a business partner.

 It also has the benefit of allowing you to review and approve the content before it goes live.
 Set out the influencer’s legal responsibilities clearly in the contract.
+Legal software can be used to ensure all necessary clauses and obligations are included.
 If possible, consult with a lawyer.
 This way, you can ensure all the information is accurate and does not leave you vulnerable to legal liability.

 Describe the work the influencer will be doing for you: the creative brief.
 You may have to deliberate with the influencer on the format the content will take, e.g., TikTok vs. Instagram posts, videos, reels, etc.

 You should also agree on the quantity of work: how many posts they will need to make and how they should be spaced out.
 Automation can be used for scheduling so posts can be approved and queued ahead of time.